 4) binding regulations of local governments.

-(2) External regulatory enactments, which have been issued by a derived legal person governed by public law in issues of the autonomous competence thereof (an autonomous public legal entity), shall be considered as equivalent to Cabinet regulations in the hierarchy of the legal force, unless specified otherwise by law.
+(2) External laws and regulations which have been issued by a derived legal person governed by public law in issues of the autonomous competence thereof (an autonomous public legal entity) shall be considered as equivalent to Cabinet regulations in the hierarchy of the legal force, unless specified otherwise by law.

-(3) Application of international legal norms binding to Latvia and legal norms of the European Union shall be determined by international agreements and other legal acts.
+(3) Application of international legal norms binding on Latvia and legal norms of the European Union shall be determined by international agreements and other legal acts.

-(4) A regulatory enactment or part thereof shall not have a retrospective effect, except cases especially provided for in law.
+(4) A regulatory enactment or part thereof shall not have a retrospective effect, except for the cases especially provided for in law.

-(5) If the legal grounds for the issuance of the regulatory enactment is repealed (a higher legal norm of legal force, on the basis of which another regulatory enactment has been issued), the regulatory enactment or part thereof issued on such basis is also repealed.
+(5) If the legal grounds for the issuance of the regulatory enactment is repealed (legal norm of a higher legal force on the basis of which another regulatory enactment has been issued), the regulatory enactment or part thereof issued on such basis is also repealed.